fieldsco/GiphyProxyApi/README.md

 Giphy Proxy API
 =============================
-Server which hosts an API.
+NodeJS server which hosts an API.
 The API has 2 endpoints, GET and POST.
 GET requests only respond to authenticated users (using Basic Authentication), which are created by POSTing a user (username= and password=).
 GET request returns a .gif based on the request from giphy.com's api.
 Users are stored in MongoDB.

 ### Requirements

-node, mongodb
+NodeJS installed.
+MongoDB is hosted at mongolab.

 ### Usage

 Clone the repo

 run 'npm install'

 run 'node app.js'

 ### ToDo